-LSU System health care components may use or disclose PHI for research purposes in certain circumstances without obtaining the patient's written authorization or providing an opportunity for the patient to agree or object.
+3.1 LSUHSC-NO health care components may use or disclose PHI for research purposes in certain circumstances without obtaining the patient's written authorization or providing an opportunity for the patient to agree or object.

-1. Reviews Preparatory to Research under Privacy Rule 164.512(i)(1)(ii).
+3.2 Reviews Preparatory to Research under Privacy Rule 164.512(i)(1)(ii).
 The principal investigator shall submit to the IRB and/or Privacy Board Chair, or designee, a Principal Investigator's Certification of Review Preparatory to Research form for review and approval which describes the research and contains written representations that:

-- A. Use or disclosure is sought solely to review PHI as necessary to prepare a research protocol or for similar purposes preparatory to research; - B. No PHI is to be removed from the LSU System health care components and/or performance sites by the principal investigator or other researchers working with or under his/her direction during the course of the review; and - C. The PHI for which use or access is sought is necessary for research purposes.
+3.2.1 Use or disclosure is sought solely to review PHI as necessary to prepare a research protocol or for similar purposes preparatory to research;

+3.2.2 No PHI is to be removed from the LSUHSC-NO health care components and/or performance sites by the principal investigator or other researchers working with or under his/her direction during the course of the review, and;

+3.2.3 The PHI for which use or access is sought is necessary for research purposes.
 The principal investigator must identify the minimum necessary PHI for the access request or must justify access to the entire medical record, if necessary.
-See Policy # Minimum Necessary Standard for Use and Disclosure of PHI. - D. If IRB policies are more restrictive than HIPAA, you must follow the IRB policies. - 2.
-Research on Decedent's Information under Privacy Rule 164.512 (i) (1) (iii).
-The principal investigator shall submit to the IRB and/or Privacy Board Chair, or designee, a Principal Investigator's Certification of Review Preparatory to Research form which describes the research, including: - A. Written representations that the use or disclosure is sought solely for research on the PHI of decedents;
+See Policy on Minimum Necessary Standard for Use and Disclosure of PHI.

+3.2.4 If IRB policies are more restrictive than HIPAA, you must follow the IRB policies.

+3.3 Research on Decedent's Information under Privacy Rule 164.512 (i) (1) (iii).

+The principal investigator shall submit to the IRB and/or Privacy Board Chair, or designee, a Principal Investigator's Certification of Requisition for Research on Decedent's Information form which describes the research, including:

+3.3.1 Written representations that the use or disclosure is sought solely for research on the PHI of decedents;

-- B. Documentation of the death of such individuals, if requested by the IRB and/or Privacy Board Chair, or designee; and - C. Representation that the PHI for which use or disclosure is sought is necessary for the research purposes.
+3.3.2 Documentation of the death of such individuals, if requested by the IRB and/or Privacy Board Chair, or designee; and

+3.3.3 Representation that the PHI for which use or disclosure is sought is necessary for the research purposes.

-3. Waiver of Authorization.
+3.4 Waiver of Authorization.

-A. Approval of Waiver of Authorization LSU System health care components may use or disclose PHI for research if it obtains IRB approval of an alteration to or waiver, in whole or in part, of the individual's authorization required for use or disclosure of PHI.
+3.4.1 Approval of Waiver of Authorization.
+LSUHSC-NO health care components may use or disclose PHI for research if it obtains IRB approval of an alteration to or waiver, in whole or in part, of the individual's authorization required for use or disclosure of PHI.

-B. Documentation of Waiver Approval.
+3.4.2 Documentation of Waiver Approval.
 For a use or disclosure of PHI to be permitted based on documentation of approval of an alteration or waiver, as described above, the documentation must include all of the following:

-- 1. Identification and date of action.
-A statement identifying the IRB and/or Privacy Board and the date on which the alteration or waiver of authorization was approved. - 2.
-Waiver criteria.
+3.4.2.1 Identification and date of action.
+A statement identifying the IRB and/or Privacy Board and the date on which the alteration or waiver of authorization was approved.

+3.4.2.2 Waiver criteria.
 A statement that the IRB and/or Privacy Board has determined that the alteration or waiver, in whole or in part, of authorization satisfies the following criteria:

-(a) The use or disclosure of PHI involves no more than minimal risk to the individuals based on, at least, the presence of the following elements:

-i.
-There is an adequate plan to protect the identifiers from improper use and disclosure;
+- The use or disclosure of PHI involves no more than minimal risk to the individuals based on, at least, the presence of the following elements: - o There is an adequate plan to protect the identifiers from improper use and disclosure; - There is an adequate plan to destroy the identifiers at the earliest opportunity consistent with conduct of the research, unless there is a health or research justification for retaining the identifiers, or such retention is otherwise required by law; and

+LSU Health Sciences Center New Orleans Date Effective: April 14, 2003 Human Subject/Patient Policy Use or Disclosure of Protected Health Information for Research